mattbishop/sql-jsonpath-js/bnf.md

 <JSON filter expression> ::=
           <question mark> <left paren> <JSON path predicate> <right paren>
 ```
-NOTE: unlike ECMAScript, predicates are not expressions; instead they form a separate language that can only be invoked within a <JSON filter expression>.
+NOTE: unlike ECMAScript, predicates are not expressions; instead they form a separate language that can only be invoked within a <JSON filter expression>

 ```
 <JSON item method> ::=